Ad0420/IBM/README.md

 # IBM
-Work done as part of IBM internship - "Heba changes"
+Work done as part of IBM internship - "Aida changes"